 Dr. Samridhi Chaturvedi, Assistant Professor

 Samridhi is an evolutionary biologist interested in studying the genomic basis of evolutionary change in nature.
-Her research integrates evolutionary biology, ecology, genomics and inter-specific interactions to characterize the evolutionary processes shaping patterns of variation across the genome through space and time.
-Samridhi earned her Ph.D. with Dr. Zach Gompert at Utah State University and then did a postdoc with Dr. Robin Hopkins at Harvard University and Dr. Noah Whiteman at UC Berkeley before moving to New Orleans.
-She was born and brought up in Jhansi, Uttar Pradesh, India and moved to U.S.A. to pursue her doctoral studies.
+Her research integrates evolutionary biology, ecology, genomics, and interspecific interactions to characterize the evolutionary processes shaping patterns of variation across the genome through space and time.
+Samridhi earned her Ph.D. with Dr. Zach Gompert at Utah State University.
+Then she did a postdoc with Dr. Robin Hopkins at Harvard University and Dr. Noah Whiteman at UC Berkeley before moving to New Orleans as an Assistant Professor in the Department of Ecology & Evolutionary Biology.
+Samridhi also serves as an Associate Editor for Molecular Ecology.

 Ph.D.
 Students